Nutrient management: Nitrate Vulnerable Zones

 Using manufactured nitrogen fertilisers and organic manures in NVZs

-You must meet all relevant cross compliance requirements to qualify for full payment under the basic payment scheme and other direct payments.
+The NVZ rules are part of the requirements for cross compliance, known as Statutory Management Requirement 1.
+You must meet all NVZ cross-compliance requirements to qualify for full payment under the Basic Payment Scheme and other direct payments.

 Inspections and enforcement

 The Environment Agency enforces the NVZ rules.
 Its officers make risk-based assessments of which farms to inspect.

 You’re breaking the law and could be fined if you breach an NVZ’s requirements.